 You’ve reached the end of our list and I hope you found some new additions to your reading list in this post.
 I encourage you to take some time to read some (if not all) of these books or you can listen to them here for free if you prefer.
 They would also make great gifts for your teen or grown children or any friends/family that may need some gentle financial guidance!

 Have you read any of the books on this list?
 Which ones are your favorites?
 Did I miss any good ones??
-Don’t forget to sign up for my FREE Begin to Budget 5-day Email Course that will walk you through setting up your own working budget!
+Don’t forget to check out my new Begin to Budget Bundle to help you get started budgeting today! working budget!